Money in the Bank (2015): Aftermath

-After retaining the WWE World Heavyweight Championship, Seth Rollins celebrated on the following night episode of Raw by renaming it "Monday Night Rollins", before being interrupted and attacked by Dean Ambrose, forcing Rollins to retreat.
+After retaining the WWE World Heavyweight Championship, Seth Rollins celebrated on the following episode of Raw by renaming it "Monday Night Rollins", before being interrupted and attacked by Dean Ambrose, forcing Rollins to retreat.
 Ambrose then sat on a steel chair in the ring waiting for Rollins to return, but instead ended up facing Sheamus, whom he defeated thanks to a distraction by Randy Orton.
-Orton attacked Sheamus after the match leading to a feud between the two headed into both Battleground and SummerSlam.
-Later that night, Triple H revealed that Seth Rollins' next challenger for the WWE World Heavyweight Championship at Battleground would be Brock Lesnar, who return from his suspension and his rematch clause for the title has been accepted by The Authority doing it on Seth's behalf.
-At Battleground, The Undertaker returned and attacked Lesnar, beating Rollins via disqualification, costing Lesnar his chance to win the title back.
+Orton attacked Sheamus after the match, leading to a feud between the two, which headed into both Battleground and SummerSlam.
+Later that night, Triple H revealed that Seth Rollins' next challenger for the WWE World Heavyweight Championship at Battleground would be Brock Lesnar, who returned from his suspension and his rematch clause for the title was accepted by The Authority doing it on Rollins' behalf.

 After feeling humiliated following his loss to John Cena, Kevin Owens challenged Cena to a match for the WWE United States Championship at Battleground, which Cena accepted on the June 22 episode of Raw.

-At The Beast in the East, Owens lost the NXT Championship to Finn Bálor.
-At Battleground, Cena retained the United States Championship to end their feud.
+Also on Raw, The Bella Twins (Nikki Bella and Brie Bella) defeated Paige in a 2-on-1 handicap match.

-After the WWE Intercontinental Championship match that has ended on a disqualification, a triple threat match between Ryback, Big Show and The Miz for the Intercontinental championship was scheduled for Battleground.
+After the WWE Intercontinental Championship match that had ended on a disqualification, a triple threat match between Ryback, Big Show, and The Miz for the Intercontinental championship was scheduled for Battleground.
 However, Ryback had suffered a Staph Infection on his right knee, which caused the match to be cancelled.
-Ryback would later recover and the match was rescheduled for SummerSlam, where Ryback would retain his title after pinning The Miz.
+Ryback would later recover and the match was rescheduled for SummerSlam.